Clifford-Yen/HerculesDoc/docs/_sources/rst/input/dimension.rst.txt

     * Type: Float
     * Description: The length (in meter) from the origin to the depth limit.

+Note that all these dimensions have to be :ref:`Octree dimension` and integer.

+..
+TODO: Have to investigate why they have to be integers (if they are not, the program will use a ton of memory and not running at all).

 Domain surface corners
 ======================